Illustration by Anu Ambasna

 Lockdown DJ sets playing D Double E

 I always wanted to learn how to DJ, so when lockdown happened, I couldn’t ignore my call to be the next Peggy Gou any longer.
 Though I was first pulled in by house and techno, I started mixing in some old school grime into the bedroom DJ sets that my flatmates were forced to listen to.
 D Double E’s ‘Lyrical Hypnosis’ and ‘Street Fighter Riddim’ have been favourites, as well as his new release with Kano, ‘Tell Me A Ting’.
 I’ve also been listening to some of South London’s up and coming artists Ayrtn, Sam Wise and Kish!
-‘Cosy’, ‘south’ and ‘EDGAR DAVIDS’ by Ayrtn were all in my top songs of 2020 Spotify playlist, probably because they’re the perfect tunes to listen to when you want to feel like a main character.
+‘Cosy’, ‘south’ and ‘EDGAR DAVIDS’ by Ayrtn were all in my top songs of 2020 Spotify playlist.

 – Diyora Shadijanova (First Person Editor)